Nirav Modi UK extradition appeal to be heard on December 14 | Law-Order

 Nirav Modi UK extradition appeal to be heard on December 14

-Nirav Modi, the fugitive diamond merchant wanted in India to face charges of fraud and money laundering in the estimated USD 2-billion Punjab National Bank PNB scam case, has lodged his appeal against extradition from the UK and the case will be heard at the High Court in London on December 14.The 50-year-old jeweller, who remains behind bars at Wandsworth Prison in south-west London since his arrest in March 2019, was granted permission to appeal against the Westminster Magistrates Court extradition order on mental health and human rights grounds.
+A British court will hear on December 14 an appeal filed by fugitive diamond merchant Nirav Modi against his extradition from the UK to India to face charges of fraud and money laundering in the estimated USD 2-billion Punjab National Bank PNB scam case.The 50-year-old jeweller, who remains behind bars at Wandsworth Prison in south-west London since his arrest in March 2019, was granted permission to appeal against the Westminster Magistrates Court extradition order on mental health and human rights grounds.

 - Country: